Election Day is October 26, 2026

 If you’ve ever thought about running for council, mayor, or school board, this is where to start.
 The Wellington County Municipal Campaign School helps women and members of equity-seeking groups across the county, learn what it takes to run and win.
 This is volunteer-run and part of a province-wide network of campaign schools.

-Workshops for First Time Aspiring Candidates and Leaders Seeking Re-election
+AMO - Workshops for First Time Aspiring Candidates and Leaders Seeking Re-election

 AMO's (Association of Municipalities of Ontario) new online workshop series for leaders seeking re-election or first-time aspiring candidates - offered at no charge for participants.